-Kay: –I drew some circles on a page.
-This circle’s church.
-This circle’s friends.
-This circle is sports.
-This circle is school.
-Pick three feelings words for each circle.
+Kay: I drew some circles on a page, the circles church, the circles friends, a circle sports, the circle of school, pick three feeling words for each circle.
 Well, as the conversation went on, he started crying.

 Jim: I don’t want to be too intrusive here, but what were some of the words that he listed?

-Milan: Yes, we separated whatever the incident was and trying to connect with the thoughts and the emotions of that incident before we came down with whatever the consequences were gonna be.
-We put a gap in there.
-And we always wanted to know two things.
-What were you thinking and what were you feeling right before you hit your brother, you see.
-(Laughter)
+Milan: Yes, we separated whatever the incident was and trying to connect with the thoughts and the emotions of that incident.
+Before we came down with whatever the consequences were going to be, we put a gap in there and we always wanted to know two things.
+What were you thinking?
+And what were you feeling right before you hit your brother?

 Milan: That’s right.